DIY Rusted Cast Iron Planter

 It’s dry to the touch after 10 minutes.
 Simply flip it upside down and apply a second coat.

-Within a half hour, you have gorgeous cast iron look.
+So within a half hour, you have gorgeous cast iron look.

 Of course, it would be stunning left as is, but I wanted to recreate Jamie’s aged feel.

-For this DIY, to create that vintage look, you want to add those rusty elements here and there.
+For this DIY, to create that vintage look, then you want to add those rusty elements here and there.

 I had never worked with Fusion Paints Fresco Powder.
 This stuff is magic, y’all!

-First I painted the areas I wanted aged, layering paint colors and powder mixes.
+To begin with, I painted the areas I wanted aged, layering paint colors and powder mixes.

 Since rust has that rough textures edge, I dabbed my brush on the planter to recreate that look.